skip to content

 Project Interests

-I love interdisciplinary work and welcome creative combinations of ideas and fields.
+I enjoy interdisciplinary work and welcome creative combinations of ideas and fields.
+Lately, I am especially interested in physiological interdependence between individuals.
 Here are a handful of example topics I would be interested in working on:

 Keywords: